-This Quarterly Report and the exhibits attached hereto (the "Quarterly Report") contain "forward-looking statements" and "forward-looking information" within the meaning of applicable United States ("U.S.") and Canadian securities laws (collectively, "forward-looking statements"), which may include, but are not limited to, statements with respect to Energy Fuels Inc.'s (the "Company" or "Energy Fuels"): anticipated results and progress of our operations in future periods; planned exploration, if warranted; development of our properties; plans related to our business, including our rare earth element ("REE") initiatives, including our recent acquisition of the South Bahia property in Brazil (the "Bahia Project") and our planned development of capabilities for the commercial separation of REEs at our White Mesa Mill (the "White Mesa Mill" or the "Mill") in Utah; any plans we may have with respect to the recovery of radioisotopes for use in the production of medical isotope therapeutics; any plans we may have to evaluate the ramp-up of production at any of our uranium and/or uranium/ vanadium properties; and the expected costs of production of any properties that may be ramped up.
+This Quarterly Report and the exhibits attached hereto (the "Quarterly Report") contain "forward-looking statements" and "forward-looking information" within the meaning of applicable United States ("U.S.") and Canadian securities laws (collectively, "forward-looking statements"), which may include, but are not limited to, statements with respect to Energy Fuels Inc.'s (the "Company" or "Energy Fuels"): anticipated results and progress of our operations in future periods; planned exploration, if warranted; development of our properties; plans related to our business, including our rare earth element ("REE") initiatives, such as our recent acquisition of the South Bahia property in Brazil (the "Bahia Project") and our planned development of capabilities for the commercial separation of REEs at our White Mesa Mill (the "White Mesa Mill" or the "Mill") in Utah; any plans we may have with respect to the recovery of radioisotopes for use in the production of medical isotope therapeutics; and any plans we may have to evaluate the ramp-up of production at any of our uranium and/or uranium/ vanadium properties.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.